 Third Year (or 200-300 level courses)

 - Familiar with multiple art/design techniques and technically fluent in one or more areas.

 - Demonstrates a conceptual and aesthetic understanding in artwork.

 - Finding a personal direction.

 - Demonstrates an ability to work independently.

 The final Summary Evaluation of your Portfolio Reviewresults in a grade of Commendation, Pass, or Fail.
 Commendation recognizes superior performance in your studio coursework and its presentation.
 Pass denotes satisfactory achievement and growth.
 Lastly, a failed review reflects inferiorwork and/or the lack of acceptable progress in your work and results in a letter of probation.
 This letter informs you that you will have one semester to improve your work in the Department in order to be removed from probationary status.
 If you fail two Portfolio Reviews, you are required to seek another major.Likewise, if you receive two finalcourse grades below “C” in your Art Department courses, you will be required to seek another major (see The Bulletin for more information).

 This program fosters continuing growth in writing skills in art-related areas and develops proficiencies that are important for maintaining a career in art.
 The “Advanced W” is a College degree requirement.
-As an art major, you will compile a portfolio of three writing samples: one paper from an art history class, one paper from a studio class, and your senior comprehensive proposal.
+As an art major, you will compile a portfolio of three writing samples: Two papers from an art history and/or studio art class, and your senior comprehensive proposal.
 You are encouraged to consult your advisor about the appropriateness of independent samples.

 Spring Semester Junior Year: